NiRbHaYsInGh30/NeetCode-Ques/README.md

 │   README.md
 │   solution.py
 │   solution.java
-│   [additional files if needed]

 Problem-Name-2/
 │   README.md
 │   solution.cpp
-│   [additional files if needed]
-[Add more directories for additional problems]

 </pre>

 <p>Each problem is represented by its name and contains the problem statement, solution files, and any additional resources or explanations if needed.</p>